 3 Working and living in Spain & Learning English

 After I finished university I worked for about 1 year in Germany as an architect.
 But then I got a scholarship from University and went to Madrid, Spain for 6 months to work for a huge and famous architectural firm.
 For once, to learn Spanish, but also to experience working on such high-profile projects.
 Living in this vibrant capital city had changed me a lot and made me aspire for more.
 I could not imagine anymore to go back into our tiny home town/city.
 This is where the idea coming to Australia came from.
-I thought: if I could learn to speak Spanish in 6 months, even I should be able to learn to speak English J Background story: Although I had English in school, I had changed schools several times.
-As a result of that, at my latest high school the other kids had 6 years English lessons, I only had 4.
+I thought: if I could learn to speak Spanish in 6 months, even I should be able to learn to speak English 🙂 Background story: Although I learnt English in school, I had changed schools several times.
+As a result of that, at my latest high school the other kids had 6 years of English lessons, I only had 4.
 And teenagers can be cruel sometimes.
 Others were laughing about my bad English in class, and my bad accent.
 Therefore, I quit English class and swore to myself to never ever speak English again.
 Well, so I did, for about 10 years.
 Until we came to Melbourne on a working holiday visa in August 2017.
 My first interview was quite funny indeed, since I spoke more Spanish than English.
 But I must have done something good, because I got the job J

 Well, I still have my bad accent.
 But now I take it with humour….

-One other thing that got clear to me during my scholar ship was, that I didn’t enjoy much working on this 100 million Euro projects.
+One other thing that became clear to me during my scholarship was, that I didn’t enjoy much working on this 100 million Euro projects.
 Where you only had to do little things at a project.
 You might move steel beams for weeks, or work only on wet areas… What I do love is working on an entire project.
 Projects where I do everything: the design, town planning and the detail site of things.